Marshall Islands stick chart: Significance to the history of cartography

 The stick charts are a significant contribution to the history of cartography because they represent a system of mapping ocean swells, which was never before accomplished.
 They also use different materials from those common in other parts of the world.
 They are an indication that ancient maps may have looked very different, and encoded different features from the earth, from the maps that we use today.

 The charts, unlike traditional maps, were studied and memorized prior to a voyage and were not consulted during a trip, as compared to traditional navigation techniques where consultation of a map is frequent and points and courses are plotted out both before and during navigation.
 Marshallese navigators used their senses and memory to guide them on voyages by crouching down or lying prone in the canoe to feel how the canoe was being pitched and rolled by underlying swells.

 Ocean swells recognized by Marshallese

 The Marshallese recognized four main ocean swells: the rilib, kaelib, bungdockerik and bundockeing.
 Navigators focused on effects of islands in blocking swells and generating counterswells to some degree, but they mainly concentrated on refraction of swells as they came in contact with undersea slopes of islands and the bending of swells around islands as they interacted with swells coming from opposite directions.
 The four types of ocean swells were represented in many stick charts by curved sticks and threads.

+Ancient Polynesian and Micronesian navigators would lie flat in their canoes, pressing their bodies against the hull to feel the subtle, rhythmic vibrations of the water.
+By sensing how multiple swells hit the boat—or how the main swell suddenly changes its rhythm—they could feel the "shadow" of the island.